silaarts/Comparison-QoC/README.md

 # Comparison-QoC
-This repository contains the code regarding the article "A comparison of text mining and manual coding methods in long-term care for older adults regarding quality of care"
+This repository contains the code regarding the article "Comparing text mining and manual coding methods: analysing interview data on quality of care in long-term care for older adults"